TomPlum/advent-of-code-2019/README.md

 #### Technically

 #### Most Fun (Day 8)
-This day was most fun because I didn't understand what was actually going on until I'd successfully implemented a solution.
+This day was the most fun because I didn't understand what was actually going on until I'd successfully implemented a solution.
 It was only shortly after re-reading the documentation that I understand what was happening.
 The output below is the result of flattening a three-dimensional array of integers that represented pixel colours.
 After traversing the array vertically and exposing the upper-most opaque pixels, it produced a bitmap that represented an image of